 - Continuing to leverage our expanded omnichannel capabilities while further evolving retail experiences and purchase occasions.
-As of September 1, 2022, 12 new Build-A-Bear Workshop retail locations have been opened demonstrating the progress we are making to reach our goal of opening approximately 20 new locations through a combination of corporately-managed and third-party retail this fiscal year.
+As of October 29, 2022, 23 new Build-A-Bear Workshop retail locations have been opened demonstrating the progress we have made exceeding our goal of opening approximately 20 new locations through a combination of corporately-managed and third-party retail this fiscal year.
 We expect to finish fiscal 2022 with a net increase in the number of stores in North America inclusive of third-party retail sites and to have fewer locations in Europe.
 Combined across geographies and business models, we plan to have more total locations at the end of this fiscal year compared to the end of 2021.
 We have made a concerted effort to shift to non-traditional locations including family-centric tourist sites and now have approximately 35% of total retail locations in non-traditional settings.
 As consumers have embraced a return to physical and inperson experiences and travel, in general, key metrics in our non-traditional locations have continued to outpace traditional retail locations.
 We also continue to develop innovative experiences to expand our brand reach.
 This includes Build-A-Bear vending machines, also known as ATMs or automatic teddy machines.
-We expect to have approximately 10 machines by the end of this year with more than half of them in airports through our relationship with Hudson Group, a leader in travel retail throughout North America.
-In addition, 2022 marks the 25th anniversary since Build-A-Bear Workshop was founded and we plan to capitalize on the occasion to create interest, leverage nostalgia and drive incremental purchases. - Optimizing our solid financial position including a strong balance sheet to support our business and make strategic investments designed to drive further growth.
+We expect to have approximately 10 ATMs by the end of this year with more than half of them in airports through our relationship with Hudson Group, a leader in travel retail throughout North America.
+In addition, 2022 marks the 25th anniversary since Build-A-Bear Workshop was founded and we plan to capitalize on the occasion to create interest, leverage nostalgia and drive incremental purchases. - Optimizing our solid financial position including a strong balance sheet to support our business and make investments aligned with the strategy outlined above.
 We plan to maintain disciplined expense management particularly in light of recent inflationary pressures, wage increases and supply chain challenges.
 We are also focused on ongoing lease negotiations as we continue to evolve our real estate portfolio with new locations, formats and business models.
-In addition, we expect to continue to strategically manage our capital to support key initiatives and innovative developments designed to deliver long-term profitable growth while returning value to shareholders through actions such as the recent completion of our previous buyback program, and with plans to buyback additional shares through a newly-authorized repurchase program announced in August 2022, which demonstrates the confidence our Board of Directors continues to have in our strategy and future.
+In addition, we expect to continue to strategically manage our capital to support key initiatives and innovative developments designed to deliver long-term profitable growth while returning value to shareholders through actions such as the recent completion of the share repurchase program that was adopted in November 2021, and with plans to buyback additional shares through a newly-authorized share repurchase program announced in August 2022, which demonstrates the confidence our Board of Directors continues to have in our strategy and future.